Borg2/Binary-Classification-of-Heart-Disease-using-a-Multi-Layer-Perceptron/README.md

 ### **Dataset**

-The dataset used for training and evaluation is provided in the `data` directory.
+The dataset used for training and evaluation is provided in directory.
 It includes the following columns:

 * **HeartDiseaseorAttack:** Target variable indicating whether a person has experienced a heart disease or attack (0 or 1).
 * **HighBP:** Indicates whether the person has high blood pressure.